collamaf/UA9_22/README.md

-# UA9Mu
+# UA9_22

-Geant4 simulation for Channeling in view of UA9 mu experiments Last edit: 06-04-2021
+Geant4 simulation for Channeling in view of UA9 mu experiments **New 2022 Version** Last edit: 25-02-2022

 - [Checkout the code](#checkout-the-code)
 - [Compile the code](#compile-the-code)